ginkgo-project/ginkgo/doc/pages/DOCUMENTATION.md

 This is the main page for the Ginkgo library user documentation.
 The repository is hosted on [github](https://github.com/ginkgo-project/ginkgo).
-Documentation on aspects such as the build system, can be found at the @ref build page.
+Documentation on aspects such as the build system, can be found at the @ref using_ginkgo page.
 The @ref Examples can help you get started with using Ginkgo.

 ### Modules